 Section 8.3.1 Required Pre-Hearing Information and Copies-Complainant and Respondent.
-At least five (5) business days prior to the SCB Hearing, the Complainant and the Respondent must provide the following to SCCS in writing:

-- (1) The name of their Advisor, if any, who will attend the SCB Hearing; - (2) The names of all witnesses through whom they plan to present information to the SCB and a brief summary of the information that they reasonably anticipate that each witness will provide to the SCB; - (3) A copy of all tangible or electronic information that they plan to present to the SCB (e.g., witness statements, video or audio recordings, photographs, text messages, phone records, medical bills, diagrams).
-However, they are not required to provide copies of information that is not in a form that allows copying (e.g., weapon; piece of clothing), in which case they should describe the information in writing; and - (4) A copy of a statement, if any, that they want the SCB to consider in determining the appropriate sanction to impose on the Respondent if the SCB finds that the Respondent violated a Standard of Conduct.
-The Complainant's statement may include a description of the impact of the Respondent's alleged conduct on the Complainant.
-The Respondent's statement may include a description of any factors the Respondent believes mitigates the alleged misconduct.

-During the SCB Hearing, the Complainant and the Respondent may present witnesses who were not identified in the Notice of Formal Hearing only if they comply with this Section 8.3.1 (i.e., other witnesses not identified to SCCS in writing at least five (5) business days prior to the SCB Hearing will not be allowed).
-The Complainant and the Respondent are responsible for contacting witnesses who were not identified in the Notice of Formal Hearing, informing them about the date, time, and place of the SCB Hearing, and securing their attendance at the SCB Hearing.
+- (1) At least five (5) business days prior to the SCB Hearing, the Complainant and the Respondent must provide the following to SCCS in writing: (1) The name of their Advisor, if any, who will attend the SCB Hearing; (2) The names of all witnesses and a brief summary of the information that they reasonably anticipate that each witness will provide to the SCB; (3) A copy of all tangible or electronic information that they plan to present to the SCB (including, but not limited to, witness statements, video or audio recordings, photographs, text messages, phone records, medical bills, diagrams).
+However, they are not required to provide copies of information that is not in a form that allows copying (e.g., weapon; piece of clothing), in which case they should describe the information in writing. - (2) During the SCB Hearing, the Complainant and the Respondent may present witnesses who were not identified in the Notice of Formal Hearing only if they comply with this Section 8.3.1 (i.e., other witnesses not identified to SCCS in writing at least five (5) business days prior to the SCB Hearing will not be allowed).
+The Complainant and the Respondent are responsible for contacting witnesses who were not identified in the Notice of Formal Hearing, informing them about the date, time, and place of the SCB Hearing, and securing their attendance at the SCB Hearing. - (3) During the sanctioning phase of the SCB hearing only, the parties may present statements that they want the SCB to consider in determining the appropriate sanction to impose on the Respondent if the SCB finds that the Respondent violated a Standard of Conduct.
+The Complainant's statement may include a description of the impact of the Respondent's conduct on the Complainant.
+The Respondent's statement may include a description of any factors the Respondent believes mitigates the conduct.
+The Respondent may also present character statements during the sanctioning phase of the hearing only.